 Marketing, Website, Communications

 Georgia has been a pillar at Wild Spirit since the original founders retired in 2003, working alongside Leyton to continue expanding and improving our sanctuary.
-By spearheading our marketing, publications, member service, and merchandising and fund-raising efforts, Georgia has played a key role in transforming Wild Spirit.
+By spearheading our marketing, publications, member services, exclusive merchandising and fund-raising efforts, Georgia has played a key role in transforming Wild Spirit.
 Most recently, she had moved into the online world, creating our new website and managing our social media presence.

 As our bookkeeper, Lisa bravely faces the difficult task of keeping a non-profit financially alive and running.
 With her help, we’ve managed to turn our organization into one that is healthy and growing, which is not an easy accomplishment.
 As a long-time Candy Kitchen local, Lisa understands how to survive in our extremely remote, rural setting, and she lends that knowledge to the rest of our pack whenever needed.